Frostbite is a cold injury in which an area of the body is frozen.

 Symptoms vary with the depth and amount of tissue frozen.
 Shallow frostbite results in a numb white patch of skin that peels after warming.
 Slightly deeper frostbite causes blisters and swelling of the affected area.
 Deeper freezing causes the extremity to feel numb, cold, and hard.
 The area is pale and cold.
 Blisters often appear.
 Blisters filled with clear fluid indicate milder damage than do blisters filled with blood-stained fluid.

-The extremity may become gray and soft (wet gangrene).
+Dead tissue may cause the extremity to become gray and soft (wet gangrene).
 If wet gangrene develops, in many cases the extremity must be amputated.
-More frequently, the area becomes black and leathery (dry gangrene).
+More frequently, the area of dead tissue becomes black and leathery (dry gangrene).